PLASS-Lab/SCADataset/README.md

 	journal = {Preprints},
 	title = {Evaluating the Vulnerability of Hiding Techniques in Cyber-Physical Systems Against Deep Learning-Based Side-Channel Attacks}, doi = {10.20944/preprints202505.1150.v1},
-	author = {Seungun Park and Aria Seo and Muyoung Cheong and Hyunsu Kim and JaeCheol Kim and Yunsik Son}, year = {2025}
+	author = {Park, Seungun and Seo, Aria and Cheong, Muyoung and Kim, Hyunsu and Kim, JaeCheol and Son, Yunsik}, year = {2025}
 }
 ```